jennguyen1/nhuyhoa/_posts/2016-01-23-Survival-Analysis.md

 $$Var( \hat{S}(t) ) = \hat{S}(t)^2 \sum_{k: t_k \le t} \frac{d_k}{n_k (n_k - d_k)}$$

-From this we can easily generate confidence intervals around our survival estimates.
+This can be used to generate confidence intervals around the survival estimates.

 ## In R
-Here is a sample of our data.
-Let's fit the survival curve and obtain survival estimates and confidence intervals.
+Using this data, fit the survival curve and obtain survival estimates and confidence intervals.
 Note that censored information is available.
 Although it is not considered an "event", it is incorporated into the "at risk" count.

 <div class = "dftab">
 <table>